Origin of the Harding name – and the “Hardinger

 HARDING AS A SURNAME

 It has to be remembered that patrilineal surnames did not come into common use in the British Isles until the 14th Century.
-Here is a record of the escapades of one Harding from Wirral from 1353:
+Here is a record of the escapades of one the earliest recorded Hardings Thomas Harding from Wirral from 1353:

 Hardings in Wirral: Extract from "Calendar of Cheshire Trailbaston Proceedings 1353" ed.
 P. Booth in Cheshire History (vol. 12, 1983):

-Although the name Harding clearly has Anglo-Scandinavian roots, despite some claims to the contrary it is impossible to properly trace surname lineages from these areas into the British Isles since the “patrilineal” system of surnames came well after the Viking Age invasions and colonisations.
-Its use as a proper surname in the British Isles possibly evolved in Britain from a description of someone coming from these groups of people or possibly from Anglo-Scandinavian communities using the expression to describe a particular tough guy in the village.
+Although the name Harding clearly has Germanic roots, despite some claims to the contrary it is impossible to properly trace surname lineages from these areas into the British Isles since the patrilineal system of surnames came well after the Anglo Saxon and Viking Age invasions and colonisations.
+Its use as a proper surname in the British Isles possibly evolved in England from a description of someone coming from these groups of people or possibly from Anglo-Scandinavian communities using the expression to describe a particular tough guy in a village or region.
 Ultimately when in these various communities patrilineal surnames did eventually emerge, one particular Harding passed his name to his sons and daughters and so on.
-In Scandinavia this never happened because the use of patrilineal surnames is quite recent, and in the case of Iceland they still use the “son of and daughter of” system of surnames.
+In Scandinavia this never happened because the use of patrilineal surnames is quite recent, and in the case of Iceland they still use the son of and daughter of system of surnames.

-Famous Hardings include Gunnar Harding prize winning author/poet/critic from Sundsvall, Sweden and Daniel Harding the conductor principal guest conductor of the London Symphony Orchestra.
+Some well-known Hardings include Gunnar Harding prize winning author/poet/critic from Sundsvall, Sweden and Daniel Harding the principal guest conductor of the London Symphony Orchestra and Nottingham Forest footballer Dan Harding.

 Famous past Hardings include

-Pedre (Peter) Harding, 13th century hero of the Baltic Sea island of Gotland.
+Peder (Petrus) Harding, 13th century hero of the Baltic Sea island of Gotland.
+Descendants of Peder apparently bear the name Hardingz in Gotland.
 The (uncoloured) rose symbol on his gravestone at the church in Vall/Visby has become an emblem for Gotland and appears on the coat of arms for their annual Medieval Festival:

 Description: Description: Description: Description: Description: Description: Medeltidsveckan

-The rose of Pedr (Peter) Harding, 13th century hero of Gotland
+The rose of Peder (Petrus) Harding, 13th century hero of Gotland

 Visit the Kinsarvik, Hardanger page

-…and visit the Wirral & West Lancashire Viking Research page.
+and visit the Wirral & West Lancashire Viking Anniversary page.

 The site is maintained by Stephen Harding